 My only regret is not having the diagnosis sooner.

-I’m jealous of children nowadays as most schools, parents, and doctors are far more aware of the disorder than they were in my day ⏤ they were certainly much less in my father’s.
+I’m jealous of children nowadays as most schools and doctors recognize ADHD, and are far more aware of the disorder than they were in my day ⏤ and certainly in my father’s.
 (Symptoms were recorded in the medical literature as far back as the early 1800s, but ADHD wasn’t fully recognized until the late 1900s.)

-Today, most educational and healthcare systems can easily help kids adapt their learning, teach them coping skills, and provide tools and optimal environments that help them thrive.
+Modern educational and healthcare systems can easily help kids adapt their learning, teach them coping skills, and provide them with tools and optimal environments that help them thrive.
 Moreover, neurodiversity is no longer a taboo in the workplace, either.
 Sometimes, it’s even a sought-after characteristic.

 If only I had known when I was younger, I would have finished college earlier, jumped into business sooner (or found a job that would have better fit my skills), and avoided some of the difficult conversations and relationships that I’ve damaged over the years.